 Now that you’re planning on revamping your kitchen, getting replacement kitchen doors and making your cooking space look beautiful, don’t forget the lighting.
 It’s an essential detail which, at the flick of a switch, can totally change the mood of a room.
 Forget harsh strip lights and create a lighting scheme which is both useful and atmospheric.
 Also there are some incredible replacement doors which will really show off your lighting to its best effect.

 Practical lighting out of the way, you can get onto the fun part!
 You want to aim for at least three sources of light in any room, to create a layered effect.
 Spot lights are great to highlight your kitchen cupboard doors.
-Try training your spotlights on one of our colourful high gloss doors – particularly Trends High Gloss Aubergine.
+Try training your spotlights on one of our colourful high gloss doors - particularly Legato Ultragloss Baltic Blue.
 The light will dance across the surface and look fantastic.

-If you have a little alcove or an end unit, or you’ve picked glass doors, make an arrangement of your favourite kitchen items and position a tiny round spot light above or below them.
-You can get battery operated flat, round lights for exactly this purpose that you just click on and off again when you want to add some drama to the room.
+If you have a little alcove or an end unit, or you've picked glass doors, make an arrangement of your favourite kitchen items and position a tiny round spot light above or below them.
+You can get battery operated flat, round lights for exactly this purpose.
+You can just click on and off again when you want to add some drama to the room.
 Alternatively, just angle a lamp to shine in the right direction.

 Whatever lighting scheme you choose, remember that eco friendly LED light bulbs now come in a variety of wattages and warm colours.
 Choosing a kitchen that saves the earth, saves you money, and looks amazing?
 We’d say that’s a triple win.